EconomyLens.com

 Related

-The British government excluded the officials from the four-day event, but 51 Israeli defence companies are set to attend, including major arms manufacturer Elbit.
-Rafael and Israel Aerospace Industries, both government-owned, will also have exhibitions, making Israel the fifth-largest national contingent at the fair at the Excel London exhibition centre.
+The British government excluded the officials from the four-day event, but 51 Israeli defence companies were set to attend, including major arms manufacturer Elbit.
+Rafael and Israel Aerospace Industries, both government-owned, were also scheduled to have stands, making Israel the fifth-largest national contingent at the fair at the Excel London exhibition centre.
 The Israeli companies “should be investigated for crimes against humanity, not invited to profit from the unspeakable devastation they have caused in Gaza,” Campaign Against Arms Trade spokesperson Emily Apple said in a statement.
+Neither company was immediately available for comment when contacted by AFP.

-Britain’s defence ministry announced at the end of August that no Israeli government delegation had been invited, citing Israel’s “decision to further escalate its military operation in Gaza.”
+Britain’s defence ministry announced at the end of August that no Israeli government delegation had been invited to the fair, citing Israel’s “decision to further escalate its military operation in Gaza.”
 Israel labelled the exclusion of its officials from the Defence and Security Equipment International (DSEI) fair as “discrimination.”
-At the same time, Israeli President Isaac Herzog is due in London on Tuesday for a three-day official visit.
+At the same time, Israeli President Isaac Herzog was due in London on Tuesday for a three-day official visit.

 © 2024 AFP